 Monday 22 and Tuesday 23 June 2020 - 10:00 to 16:00

-All the courses are aimed at arts practitioners, teachers, nurses, social care workers or educationalists wishing to develop a career in art therapy, early level professionals or others wishing to update their skills and understanding on art and its therapeutic potential.
-Previous art making experience is not a pre-requisite.
+All the courses are aimed at arts practitioners, teachers, nurses, social care workers or educationalists wishing to develop a career in art therapy, early level professionals or others wishing to update their skills and understanding of art and its therapeutic potential.
+Previous art-making experience is not a pre-requisite.

 Philippa Brown - Formerly the Professional Lead for the MA Art Therapy at the University of Hertfordshire, Philippa has over 30 years’ experience as an art therapy educator, practitioner, supervisor and artist.

-The courses are stand alone, or students can attend all three courses as a development in understanding the Art Therapy process.
+The courses are stand-alone, or students can attend all three courses as development in understanding the Art Therapy process.